Configure Metadata Extraction for OCF Data Sources

 • Extract all Schemas except—Extract metadata from all schemas except the selected schemas.

-6. Run MDE Manually or Schedule MDE.
+6. Run MDE on Demand or Schedule MDE.

 Remove Schemas from the Catalog That Are Not Captured by the Lists Below